-EMA and its partners in the European medicines regulatory network are closely monitoring the potential impact of the outbreak of the novel coronavirus disease (COVID-19) on pharmaceutical supply chains into the European Union (EU).
-No reports of current shortages or supply disruptions of medicines marketed in the EU due to this outbreak have been received at this point.
-As the public health emergency develops, shortages or disruptions cannot be excluded. read more
+EMA and its partners in the European medicines regulatory network are closely monitoring the potential impact of the outbreak of the novel coronavirus disease (COVID-19) on pharmaceutical supply chains into the European Union (EU). read more

 Pharmaceuticals in the Environment – MEPs call for action to tackle pharmaceutical pollution

 On 5th March the European Parliament’s Environment, Public Health and Food Safety Committee (ENVI) adopted a motion for resolution calling for new measures to tackle pharmaceutical pollution. read more